ekilcioglu/RIS-Optimization-GUI/docs/source/tutorials/computing_tx_cov_map.rst

 - **Transmitter-only coverage map** (Fig. 1)
 - **Binary poor coverage map** (Fig. 2), which shows the low-power cells in red (for further details, see our journal paper).

-Additionally, the values for the coverage ratio of the TX-only coverage map and the average power of the low-power cells will be displayed under the labelframe **"Messages"**.
+Additionally, the values for the coverage ratio of the TX-only coverage map and the average path gain of the low-power cells will be displayed under the labelframe **"Messages"**.
 If the operation ends without errors, the message **"TX-only coverage map and binary poor coverage map plotted successfully!"** will appear.

 .. figure:: computing_tx_cov_map_Fig1.png